keeltrace/qlcplus-wiki/Coding-guidelines.md

-This page is for developers and it is meant to provide some brief guidelines to whom is willing to contribute to the QLC+ project.
 If you are a developer and you want to help to improve QLC+, then thanks for that !

+This page is meant to provide some brief guidelines about how to approach the QLC+ project, and to provide what is required to contribute to the code without messing things up or wasting the maintainers limited time.

-The first two things you need to keep in mind are:
+The first things you need to keep in mind are:
-- QLC+ is a complex C++/Qt software !
+- QLC+ is a complex C++/Qt software
-- QLC+ is cross platform !
+- QLC+ is cross platform
+- QLC+ has a quite large user base, with a wide variety of usage cases

-Those are the keystones of the project to indicate that:
+Those are the keystones to indicate that:
+- the fact QLC+ is open source, doesn't necessarily mean anyone can change the code
-- if you are an amateur developer or even if you are an expert developer, but in languages other than C++, then
+- if you are an amateur developer or even if you are an expert developer, but on languages other than C++, then before proposing a change you should spend some time studying the existing code, especially the part you intend to change.
+There are hundreds of thousands of lines of code where you can learn from
+- if you found something that you don't like, it doesn't necessarily means it has to be changed, cause other users might not be happy about changing it
+- if you changed something and it works for you, it doesn't mean it will work on every platform supported by QLC+.
+This is especially true for platform-related topics, like audio/video code, timers, plugins, UI customizations.
+Therefore you are invited to test your changes on more than one platform, where Windows is the most used
+- changes to the engine classes or the VCWidget class must be carefully discussed first !